oroinc/documentation/book/customization.rst

 Crowdin Translations
 ~~~~~~~~~~~~~~~~~~~~

-The Oro Platform supports using translations from `Crowdin`_.
+OroPlatform supports using translations from `Crowdin`_.
 You can then
 use the ``oro:translation:pack`` command with your authentication data to
 download and apply a translation pack: